Call For Papers

 Travel Assistance for Speakers

 The team at All Things Open considers all travel assistance requests from speakers on a case-by-case basis.
 We’re a small team/organization and proudly keep registration costs low to maximize accessibility.
 Because of this, our budget is limited.
-We do give priority consideration to independent and historically underrepresented individuals as diversity and inclusion remain important goals and have been from the beginning.
-If you have questions or would like to speak to us about our policy please contact us directly at [email protected].
+We do give priority consideration to independent and historically underrepresented individuals as inclusion and diversity remain important goals and have been from the beginning.
+If you have questions or would like to speak to us about our policy please contact us directly at info@allthingsopen.org.

 Tips for Getting Your Talk Accepted

-We wrote an article on OpenSource.com last year called “13 tips for getting your talk accepted at a tech conference”.
+We wrote an article called “13 tips for getting your talk accepted at a tech conference”.
 We feel it includes a number of best practices that might be helpful.
-It’s about a 5 minute read and can be found here.
+It’s a short read and can be found here.

 Open Source Meetups